 Children and Family Court Advisory and Support Service (CAFCASS)

-An independent Court that advises family courts on what it thinks are the best interests of the child during law cases.
+An independent Court that advises family courts on what it thinks is the best interests of the child during law cases.

 This is an independent experienced social worker who may be asked by a Judge to look at the child’s situation and make recommendations.
 A court will automatically appoint a Guardian if there is an Emergency Protection Order or Care Order for a child or when the case is seen to be complex.